INN345 Mentoring in Practice

 Type of course:

-There will be 7 mentoring seminars; two seminars at the beginning, and there after evenly spread out the semester.
+There will be 3 mentoring seminars; two seminars at the beginning of the semester and a final seminar before the examination period.

 An external examiner is used to ensure the quality of the assessment.